Autonomation, Not Automation: Activities and Needs of European Fact-checkers as a Basis for Designing Human-Centered AI

 To answer RQ3, we identified implications and opportunities for research and development of AI tools that would support fact-checkers in fulfilling their tasks.
-For clarity, we mapped the stages of fact-checking process, the most urgent problems of fact-checkers (resulting from our validation survey) with the corresponding implications for AI support (Fig.~\ref{fig:mapping}).
+For clarity, we mapped the stages of fact-checking process and the most urgent problems of fact-checkers (resulting from our validation survey) with the corresponding implications for AI support (Fig.~\ref{fig:mapping}).

-Our proposed implications for AI support come from the current state-of-the-art research and technical possibilities in the area of AI -- machine learning (ML) and NLP (including the latest development of generative large language models), and also from available datasets and tools and are consistent with the work by~\cite{nakov_automated_2021}.
-Compared to~\cite{nakov_automated_2021}, we add three more AI tasks: (1) \emph{check-worthy document detection}, (2) \emph{mapping of the existing fact-checks to additional (newly appearing) online content}, and (3) \emph{fact-check summarization and personalization}.
+Our proposed implications for AI support come from the current state-of-the-art research and technical possibilities in the area of AI -- machine learning (ML) and NLP (including the latest development of generative large language models), and also from available datasets and tools and are consistent with the work by~\citet{nakov_automated_2021}.
+Compared to~\citet{nakov_automated_2021}, we add three more AI tasks: 1) \emph{check-worthy document detection}, 2) \emph{mapping of the existing fact-checks to additional (newly appearing) online content}, and 3) \emph{fact-check summarization and personalization}.

+When discussing these implications, we aim to emphasize the need for human-centered AI systems (and a role that the current generative AI can play there) as well as reflect on the specific challenges and needs of the European fact-checkers identified in the previous sections.
 At the same time, we recognize that some of the most important problems do not require AI-based solutions.
 In such cases, the implementation of suitable tools represents mainly an engineering challenge (e.g., how to implement a tool that fact-checkers can use to insert ClaimReview schema into their fact-checks), which is out of the scope of this work.